Bradley Varnum Sargent: Career

 In 1849, Sargent sailed to California during the gold rush on the passenger ship Edward Everett, which came around the Cape Horn in July 1849 and disembarked in San Francisco.
 Upon his arrival, he farmed in Calaveras County.
 In 1850 he operated a hotel in San Jose.
 He sold this business and invested in a shipping enterprise.
 Sargent sailed to Honolulu, located in the Hawaiian Islands.
 His voyage was hindered by the lack of winds, forcing him to return to California nearly destitute.
 He operated a butcher business for two years in Mokelumne Hill.

 In 1850, he joined his three brothers and entered the cattle business in Weaverville, California, in the San Joaquin Valley, under the name of "Sargent Brothers=".
 They continued in this business until 1855.

 In 1856, Sargent married Julia Alice Flynn of Mokelumne Hill.
 In 1858 they relocated to Carmel Valley in Monterey County, where they built a house.
 They had four children, including Bradley V. Sargent Jr., who became a Monterey County judge and district attorney.

-The Sargent Brothers acquired and developed sizable holdings in San Joaquin, Santa Clara, and Monterey counties.
+The Sargent Brothers acquired and developed sizable holdings in San Joaquin, Santa Clara (Rancho Juristac), and Monterey (Rancho Potrero de San Carlos, Rancho San Francisquito, and the land around Bradley) counties.
 They owned thousands of head of cattle and hundreds of horses.
 In his later years, Sargent delegated the management of the ranch activities to his sons and his son-in-law, Mortimer M. Gragg.